 Choose a good company – sometimes the cheapest isn’t worth it

-It can be tempting to go with the cheapest company when renting a car in Iceland, but sometimes it can be worth it to pay a bit more to get a reputable one.
+It can be tempting to go with the cheapest company if you’re on a budget in Iceland, but sometimes this can end up costing you more.

 I’ve heard nightmare stories but from travelers who booked with cheaper non-reputable companies.
 And that’s all fine and dandy until something goes wrong.

 I recommend using Enterprise as they were so fantastic to deal with after someone burgled our Airbnb in Iceland and stole our rental car.
 The car was later found smashed out on the side of the road but I was so scared that I would be on the hook for the damages.

 Fortunately, Enterprise was amazing about the situation and didn’t charge us anything.
 They even brought us a new, better rental car right away so we could continue the trip.
 I found out after that my car insurance with VISA would have covered the theft and damage, but it was a huge relief not having to deal with insurance while going through everything else.

 Check here for the best prices on car rentals in Iceland.

 If you are only planning to drive on the main highway 1 (the ring road) and the nearby sights around it, you will be OK with a regular economy car.
 Just be prepared that you will often have to drive on dirt roads if you go off the main highway.